rollbear/trompeloeil/docs/reference.md

 ### <A name="set_reporter"/>`trompeloeil::set_reporter(...)`

-This function is used to adapt *Trompeloeil* to your unit test framework of choice.
+These functions are used to adapt *Trompeloeil* to your unit test framework of choice.

 The default reporter throws